Official Cookie Crumble QRP Contest Page

 Apply for your Cookie Crumble Number by sending an email to: email@example.com

 When requesting a CC number, be sure you list your name, call sign and preference of either dark or milk chocolate chips.
 If you prefer white chocolate, automatically subtract 100 points from your score.
-Subject line of the email should be: Cookie Crumble Number
+The subject line of the email should be: Cookie Crumble Number

 Each year there will be special cookie operators out in the ether kitchen.
 Some you want to find and others you want to avoid.